If you’re looking for a name your daughter will never share, this list of the very rarest girl names is for you.

 A lovely Spanish sound, this name refers to a type of lily.

-Two names in the hue of blue, Azura and Azure both come from an Old English word for a color close to sky blue.
+A name in the hue of blue Azure comes from an Old English word for a color close to sky blue.

 An elaborate Old Testament name, Bathsheba comes with an appealing meaning: daughter of the oath.